honusz/Tonalite/docs/cues/cue_settings.md

 Remove this cue from the show.
 You will be prompted to make sure that you really want to do this.

+### Clone

+Make a duplicate of this cue and place it at the end of the cue list.
+The new cloned cue will have the same fixture values, but a different name.

 ### Go

 Transition to this cue specific cue in the time stated in the cue's `Length` setting.